-The tier 1 UK entrepreneur visa requirements are precise.
-Mistakes are easy to make.
-We support entrepreneurs at every stage.
+Tier 1 UK entrepreneur visa requirements are a gateway to the UK.
+But the requirements require precision if your application is to be successful.
+Mistakes are easily made which can ruin your chances of securing a Tier 1 UK entrepreneur visa.
 We support your initial application, maintain your eligibility, and enable you to settle in the UK.

 The Tier 1 Entrepreneur visa enables non-EEA entrepreneurs to: